scrabbletank/farhome-rules/rulesdoc.md

 - **8+**: You know exactly how many creatures are in range and their direction is accurate to within 10 ft.

 The range increases by 1 mile for every level cast above 3rd.

+#### Grand Entrance
+*3rd level*

+- **Casting Time:** 1 turn
+- **Range:** 30
+- **Duration:** 10 minutes

+Enchant yourself to seem larger than life, drawing the eye of everyone in the room.
+You must enter or appear in a room as part of casting this spell.
+Targeting all creatures in range who were unaware of your presence, make a spellcasting roll against their Charisma save.
+On success, you have expertise in all skills and actions against these creatures until a hostile action is taken by you or an ally.
+If combat begins within the duration of this spell all effected creatures are surprised, granting combat advantage until the start of their first turn.

+Add an enhanced die for every level cast above 3rd.

 #### Revive
 *3rd level*